By date in reverse chronological order.

 CFS and FM create widespread effects on patients and those around them.
 Here's how to cope with four of those impacts: unpredictability, intense emotions, stress and sensory overload.

 Having a chronic illness is like landing in Holland when you planned a trip to Italy.
-Here are some ideas about living in the land of tulips and Rembrandts.
+Here are some ideas about how to adjust when you find yourself in an unexpected place.

 Understand and take control over setbacks using these two worksheets.